VegaDeftwing/OpGuidesHugoSrc/content/Engineering/4-linuxdirtree.md

 So let's break that up further.
 Linux permissions are incredibly powerful, and are set up like this

-d rwx rwx rwx , the d, or lack there of, species weather a file is a directory (folder) or file.
+`d rwx rwx rwx` , the `d`, or lack there of, species weather a file is a directory (folder) or file.

-Less commonly you may see 'l', 'c', or 'b', as we do here in the /dev folder.
+Less commonly you may see `l`, `c`, or `b`, as we do here in the /dev folder.

-'l' is the easiest to understand, it's a link or shortcut.
+`l` is the easiest to understand, it's a link or shortcut.
 That's why you'll see an arrow pointing to where it leads at the end

-'c' is a character special file, 'b' is a special block file.
+`c` is a character special file, `b` is a special block file.

-Finally, you may also see either 'p' or '|' here for named pipes- more about that in a bit too.
+Finally, you may also see either `p` or `|` here for named pipes- more about that in a bit too.

 There are other possibilities here two, of which you can learn about by running `info ls`

-The vast majority of the time you will only see 'd' or '-' designating a file or directory though
+The vast majority of the time you will only see `d` for a director (folder) or `-` designating a file though.

-Moving on to the 'rwx' blocks, these stand for read, write, and execute respectively and each block in order states the permission of the owner of the file, those that are in the same group as the owner, and everyone else, for this reason these permissions will almost exclusively be set such that permissions are lost with each level, for example a file with
+Moving on to the `rwx` blocks, these stand for read, write, and execute respectively and each block in order states the permission of the owner of the file, those that are in the same group as the owner, and everyone else, for this reason these permissions will almost exclusively be set such that permissions are lost with each level, for example a file with

--rwxr--r-- , is a file (no 'd'), which may be read, written, or if it is a program ran, by the owner, yet by anyone else in the same group as the owner or anyone else on the system may only be read.
+`-rwxr--r--` , is a file (no `d`), which may be `r`ead, `w`ritten, or if it is a program ran (e`x`ecuted), by the **owner**, but by anyone else in the same group as the owner or anyone else on the system may only be read.

+That's why it repeats 3 times, there's three access levels- Owner, Group, and Everyone Else.
+This mostly harkens back to when Linux boxes were shared servers at a university or business that everyone would remote into.
+You might want a file to only be modify-able (`rw-`) by you, only be readable (`r--`) by people in a shared group (Say, other students of the same class at a University or other managers at a business, etc.), and not even readable by others (`---`), this would give that file a total permission string of `-rw-r-----`.
+There are other uses of groups on systems too, usually for assigning who has access to hardware, like you may find that your user is in group called 'audio' if you run the `groups` command.

 So if we changed the permissions on that python file we wrote back in Chapter 2 to be this then while anyone else could see the code, they couldn't run it without making a copy.

 with that let's skip over the number of links, as I've never found it particularly useful and jump to the owner and group fields.
 The owner of a file is a single user, usually the one who created it.
 The root user is often the owner of important system files, which is why we have to temporarily use root account when we do many admin actions, such as updating or installing programs using `sudo`.

 (note, yay calls sudo automatically and you should NOT run yay with sudo)

-The group is almost nonsensical on single user systems, though many Linux systems today still have many users, so you may have user groups such as 'students' and 'staff' at a school.

 Next is size, this is pretty self explanatory, as its just the size of the file.
 Directories do take some space on the disk as they have to store the bit of their own permissions, name, and so on.
 On this note, directories are a bit strange in regards to the 'execute' flag that was previously mentioned.
 On a directory, rather than stating if a user can execute a directory (this wouldn't make any sense!) it says weather or not a user can see what's in the directory at all, almost like a lock on a file cabinet.